aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/saving-a-document/_index.md

 ## **Save HTML tags Input and Select as Content Control**
-Aspose.Words provides support to import HTML tags <input> and <select> as form field or content control (SDT) into its DOM and export them in output Word document.
+Aspose.Words provides support to import HTML tags &lt;input&gt; and &lt;select&gt; as form field or content control (SDT) into its DOM and export them in output Word document.
 You can use HtmlLoadOptions.PreferredControlType property to specify the preferred control type.

-Following code example shows how to export HTML tags <input> and <select> as content control in output DOCX.
+Following code example shows how to export HTML tags &lt;input&gt; and &lt;select&gt; as content control in output DOCX.

 {{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-loading_saving-LoadAndSaveHtmlFormFieldasContentControlinDOCX.java" >}}